 Okay, let’s take a look at this.

-1. Is it true that patients with bipolar disorders have “interpersonal insensitivity”?
-Think of that, in distinction to “sensitivity to hostility and separations” as “thick skin.” .
-Okay, thick skin, is that a bipolar characteristic?
+1. Is it true that patients with bipolar disorders lack “interpersonal sensitivity”?
+They don’t have “thin skin.”
+More like, relatively thicker skin?
 Sorry, not only have I not observed this among my patients (if anything it’s the opposite) but I’m not aware of any data to support it.
 Maybe I missed something somewhere.
 Never heard of this idea.
 And it definitely does not jive with my experience.

-There you go: warrring experts, or worse, an expert (Gunderson) versus your basic clinician.
+There you go: warring experts, or worse, an expert (Gunderson) versus your basic clinician.

 2. Grandiose self-image.
 Well, at times, that’s true, it’s almost by definition (like do this around a psychiatrist and you might get a diagnosis).
 But “personality trait”?
 That is simply wrong.
 Dr. Akiskal in San Diego has written extensively about “temperament” in bipolar disorder.
 In his work, he identifies dysthymic temperament (relatively permanently bending toward depression); and cyclothymic temperament (moody); and hyperthymic temperament (full of self-confidence, most of the time — but not “grandiose” per se, and not guaranteed immune from depression with relative loss of that confidence).